jiaxy89-star/LSQ-DETR/README.md

 Official implementation of LSQ-DETR

-> **Associated Manuscript**: "LSQ-DETR:Layered and Scale-aware Query DETR for Tiny Object Detection"
+> **Associated Manuscript**: "Boosting Tiny Object Detection Performance via Stratified Query Allocation and Weighted Loss Strategies"

 > **Submitted to *The Visual Computer* (2026)**

 > **Authors**: Xuyang Jia, Junfen Chen,Yi Wang, Bojun Xie

 # Introduction
-Tiny object detection remains a challenging task in computer vision due to the extremely limited pixel footprint and weak discriminative features of such objects.
-To address these issues, we propose LSQ-DETR, a novel detection framework that integrates a layered Top-K query strategy and a scale-weighted loss scheme to significantly improve tiny object detection performance.
-The layered Top-K query strategy distributes detection queries proportionally across multi-scale feature layers, thereby optimizing query utilization and enhancing cross-level feature collaboration.
-Meanwhile, the scale-weighted loss explicitly emphasizes smaller objects during training by adjusting gradient contributions according to object scale, leading to improved localization accuracy and recall.
-Extensive experiments on the AI-TOD-v2 and VisDrone benchmarks show consistent improvements: our method achieves a +0.4% mAP gain on AI-TOD-v2 and a +0.3% mAP gain on VisDrone, without increasing model complexity or computational overhead.
+Tiny object detection presents significant challenges in computer vision due to limited pixel footprints and inherent weaknesses in feature representation.
+This study introduces LSQ-DETR, a novel method leveraging a layered Top-K query strategy and a scale-weighted loss scheme to enhance tiny object detection performance.
+The layered Top-K query strategy optimizes resource utilization by allocating queries proportionally across feature layers, while the scale-weighted loss prioritizes small objects during training, thereby improving gradient contributions and localization accuracy.
+Experiments on the AI-TOD and VisDrone datasets demonstrate consistent $mAP$ gains and improved recall for tiny objects without altering model complexity.
+These results underscore the effectiveness of our approach in addressing the critical challenges of tiny object detection.

 # Installation and Get Started
 Required environments:

-**Linux**

 **Python 3.9+**